MicrosoftDocs/VBA-Docs/api/Access.Rectangle.SizeToFit.md

 api_name:
 - Access.Rectangle.SizeToFit
 ms.assetid: 29ff6110-19e8-3503-aab6-d0af7cee20b5
-ms.date: 06/08/2017
+ms.date: 02/20/2019
 localization_priority: Normal
 ---

 # Rectangle.SizeToFit method (Access)

-You can use the  **SizeToFit** method to size a control so it fits the text or image that it contains.
+You can use the **SizeToFit** method to size a control so that it fits the text or image that it contains.

 ## Syntax